Posted on October 10, 2015 in Addiction

 What Hope knew (and Reid soon would find out) was that the money meant for the mortgage had been feeding Hope’s prescription drug abuse problem.
 Hope had managed to keep her escalating addiction to opioids a secret, and, as Reid is the first to admit, Reid had “missed the signs but saw them.”

-Two days later, Hope boarded a plane for a treatment center in Florida, while Reid stayed to pick up the pieces (literally, too, in the form of a whole house’s disgorged contents now on their front yard).
+Two days later, Hope boarded a plane for a substance abuse treatment center in Florida, while Reid stayed to pick up the pieces (literally, too, in the form of a whole house’s disgorged contents now on their front yard).
 During the weeks and months ahead, she would be the single parent to her and Hope’s three boys.
 Her responsibilities would include managing a move to a new neighborhood, pulling the boys out of their school and transferring them to a new one, maintaining some level of “normalcy” for her children, (in the way of familiar sports and other extracurricular activities), and holding on to her full-time managerial position.

 How Substance Abuse Hurts Spouses and Children